 On holiday and festival weekends, rates at most places go up $10 to $50 per night.

-For more about town, see Charismatic Grand Marais.
+For more about town, see Four seasons of Grand Marais.

 How to choose: Every cottage and even room is different, so don’t be afraid to ask to see one.
 Look to see if it’s clean and the bed looks firm.